The High-Frequency and Rare Events Barriers to Neural Closures of Atmospheric Dynamics

-For instance, in certain regions of the oceans too, Rocha et al. have shown in \cite{rocha2016mesoscale} that IGWs can account for roughly half of the near-surface kinetic energy at scales between 10 and 40 km.
-Thus, geophysical kinetic energy spectra can exhibit a band of wavenumbers within which waves and turbulence are equally energetic.
-A painful consequence of this length-scale overlap is that perturbation methods such as that of Wentzel, Kramers, and Brillouin (WKB) \cite{bender1999advanced} do not apply to all scales \cite{young2021inertia}.
+For example, Rocha et al.~\cite{rocha2016mesoscale} found that IGWs contribute nearly half of the near-surface kinetic energy in specific ocean regions at scales ranging from 10 to 40 km.
+This overlap between wave and turbulence scales in geophysical kinetic energy spectra creates a challenge: perturbation methods like Wentzel-Kramers-Brillouin (WKB) \cite{bender1999advanced} become inapplicable across all scales \cite{young2021inertia}.

-In the L80 model, regimes with time-scale overlap in which the solutions exhibit a mixture of slow motion punctuated by bursts of fast IGWs containing a large fraction of the total energy (referred to as high-low frequency (HLF) solutions) were shown to be responsible for a severe breakdown of slaving relationships \cite{CLM16_Lorenz9D}, that occurs at large Rossby numbers.

-Only recently, the generic elements for solving such hard closure problems with a lack of timescale separation, have been identified \cite{CLM21_BE}.
-Key to its solution is the Balance Equation (BE) manifold \cite{mcwilliams1980intermediate,Gent_McWilliams82} as rooted in the works of Monin \cite{Monin1952}, Charney and Bolin \cite{charney1955use,bolin1955numerical}, and Lorenz \cite{lorenz1960energy}.
-The BE manifold has been shown to provide, even for large Rossby numbers, the slow trend motion of HLF solutions that optimally averages out the fast oscillations \cite{CLM16_Lorenz9D,CLM19_closure}, while the fast motions can be efficiently modeled by means of networks of stochastic oscillators \cite{CLM21_BE}.
-In this Letter we emphasize the fundamental issues encountered by neural networks to parameterize unequivocally the slow balance motion and restore the fast oscillations.